 Finally, as I opened the very last cage, I was relieved to see a tired and dirty, but otherwise unharmed, Lady Evanor.
 She was chained, unlike the others, but the magical key opened the cuffs with ease.

-I hadn’t seen Evanor in years, but she hadn’t aged much at all.
+I hadn’t seen Evanor in years, but it was like she hadn’t aged at all.
 She still had long black hair that rested well past her waist, and her bright blue eyes glowed with magical energy, almost as though she had long ago enchanted them to do so.

 She started to utter her thanks as she stood, but then she stopped short as recognition took hold.
 She smiled, ever so slightly, and her hand reached up to touch my face, though it was mostly my nose.
 I couldn’t blame her, my nose is an easy target.